dylanfprice/hutmap/README.md

 # Setup #

+This section describes how to set up and run hutmap as a developer.

 I am assuming a working knowledge of Linux, Bash, Python, and Django.
 You may not know Vagrant, so walk through the [tutorial](http://vagrantup.com/v1/docs/getting-started/index.html) before